 Furthermore, joining collaborations such as the Green Recovery Alliance and the Business for Nature coalition is obvious for SkyNRG.
 With its operational rationale based on the recognition and need for a joint approach, it has set to engender collaboration and participate wherever possible in the transition to a more sustainable aviation industry.

 In these current times, where airlines need to rebuild and are forced to shift priorities, there is a strong need for non-aviation stakeholders to step in and support the industry through the push for SAF development and decarbonization.
 Leading with Europe’s first dedicated SAF production facility, (DSL-01), SkyNRG has launched a practical solution for organizations to decarbonize: Board Now.
 This program allows corporates the opportunity to offset their emissions from business travel by committing to the offtake of SAF from this facility.
-PwC, Skyscanner, and the Etraveli Group have already stepped up with commitments that not only helps reduce their emissions from air travel but also allow them to support the enabling of new SAF production capacity.
+PwC, Skyscanner, the Etraveli Group and Microsoft have already stepped up with commitments that not only help reduce their emissions from air travel but also allow them to support the enabling of new SAF production capacity.
 Moreover, stepping in now gives corporates the opportunity to take responsibility and re-align their albeit reduced travel needs with their sustainability agenda, setting an example as the world slowly returns to travel.

 The most critical ingredient to continuing the ongoing developments and growth in the scale-up of SAF production is the need for all to join forces and re-embark on the sustainability path already set.
 It will be the conscious acknowledgement that we are in this together and our collective action coming forth from this that will enable us to reach the final goal of creating a sustainable future for aviation.